How to wire the playfield interchange board in a FAST Neuron-controlled pinball machine¶

 The voltages and electricity discussed here can be dangerous and could cause property loss or death.
 It is your responsibility to ensure you are aware of these risks and comfortable with these processes.
 Furthermore your local jurisdiction may have regulations or rules which differ from what we discuss here, including wiring colors, standards, techniques, etc. Although based on broadly adopted methods, FAST Pinball does not employ Professional Engineers and this information is not professional recommendations.
 There may be errors, omissions, or typos here.
 Any pinball machine available to the general public should be reviewed by a licensed Professional Engineer in your region.
 Use this content at your own risk.

 The FAST playfield interchange board is a small, mostly passive interconnect board which connects your playfield and the rest of your machine.
-It sits underneath the back of your playfield and also acts as a power distribution point (48V & 12V) for playfield power.
+It sits underneath the back of your playfield and acts as a power distribution point (48V & 12V) for playfield power.

 The playfield interchange board is included in the FAST Neuron Starter bundle and is recommended for all machines.
-(If it seems like extra wiring now, future you will thank yourself down the road when you need to remove the playfield which will definitely happen.)

 The following diagram shows all the various connections on the playfield interchange board.
 All of them go to playfield devices, except the ones in the pink box.
 Completely disconnecting and removing a playfield from a machine will only require unplugging the connections in that pink box.